Moving to New Zealand

-If you’re making the huge leap to New Zealand, there is a lot to think about.
+If you’re moving to New Zealand, there is a lot to think about.
 Any long-haul move comes with a lot to consider and prepare for.

 There is enough to think about with finding schools, securing property, preparing for a new job role and tying up life in the UK.
 Thinking about the practicalities of physically moving your household belongings thousands of miles is just one more thing on the to-do list.